Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Experiments

 \subsection{Implementation Details}

-For all datasets from each task, we adopt ViT-B from~\cite{videomae_v2} for feature extraction and the sampling stride $\tau = 4$ for THUMOS14 and Breakfast, $\tau = 1$ for Kinetics-GEBD.
-We randomly crop clips of the same length to each video in all three datasets.
-If the clip lengths are inconsistent, they cannot be divided into batches and trained in parallel.
+For all datasets from each task, we adopt ViT-B from~\citep{videomae_v2} for feature extraction and the sampling stride $\tau = 1$ for THUMOS14, $\tau = 2$ Breakfast and $\tau = 1$ for Kinetics-GEBD.
+We randomly crop window clips of the same length to each video in all three datasets for batch training.
+If the size of the sampling window is larger than the actual length of the visual feature, pad the visual feature to the size of the sampling window.
 Sliding windows are used during inference to generate predictions.
-In all experiments, we train the model for 3600 epochs with each epoch involving a randomly sampled clip from each video.

-The boundary space $D$ is 150, combined with the fps and sampling stride $\tau$ of the respective datasets, we crop each video clip with temporal windows of 20 seconds, 40 seconds, and 5 seconds for THUMOS14, Breakfast, and Kinetics-GEBD.
-During separate training of individual task model \textbf{Baseline$_{[TASK]}$}, we set batch size 4 for THUMOS14, 32 for Breakfast, and 32 for Kinetics-GEBD.
-When training them jointly, we set 4 batches for THUMOS14, 28 batches for Breakfast, 32 batches for Kinetics-GEBD for batch-mixing manner called \textbf{Temporal2Seq$_{batch}$}.
+In all experiments, we train the model for 1200 epochs with each epoch involving a randomly sampled clip from each video.
+The boundary space $D$ is 1200, combined with the fps and sampling stride $\tau$ of the respective datasets, we crop each video clip with temporal windows of 40 seconds, 160 seconds, and 10 seconds for THUMOS14, Breakfast, and Kinetics-GEBD.
+During separate training of individual task model \textbf{Baseline$_{[TASK]}$}, we set batch size 4 for THUMOS14, 16 for Breakfast, and 16 for Kinetics-GEBD.
+When training them jointly, we set 4 batches for THUMOS14, 12 batches for Breakfast, 16 batches for Kinetics-GEBD for batch-mixing manner called \textbf{Temporal2Seq$_{batch}$}.
 In data-mixing settings, \textbf{Temporal2Seq$_{data}$} uses a batch size of 32.
-We use AdamW~\cite{adamw} as optimizer and a learning rate of 2e-4 following settings from TP~\cite{temporalperceiver}.
-The weight $\lambda$ is set to 0.15 in Equation \ref{eq:l_tas}. $L_{enc} = L_{dec} = 6$.
-Video frames $L = 150$.
-We train and test our model based on a single 3090 GPU, since its consumption is less than 8G, worse GPUs are also acceptable.
+We use AdamW~\citep{adamw} as optimizer and a learning rate of 2e-4 following settings from TP~\citep{temporalperceiver}.
+The weight $\lambda$ is set to 0.15 in Equation \ref{eq:l_tas}. $L_{enc} = L_{dec} = 3$.
+Video frames $L = 1200$.
+We train our model based on 4 Nvidia RTX 3090 GPUs for one day to reach 1200 epochs.